After a hiatus of five years, the World Championship Tour returns to Indonesia with one and a half events this year.

 Once you arrive in Bali Ngurah Rai International Airport otherwise known as Denpasar International Airport, Uluwatu is 30 minute taxi ride south.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Uluwatu using the map below!

 Rad Season's top 5 action sports, adventure, culture events and festivals in 2023